dblalock/old-dblalock.github.io/_posts/2017-7-7-Performance-Engineering-Tutorial.md

+---
+layout: post
+comments: true
+title:  "Tutorial: Performance Engineering for Machine Learning and Scientific Computing"
+excerpt: "What you need to know to make your code run faster."
+date:   2017-7-7 20:51:00
+---

 <!-- ^ Note that above quotes the whole section of Knuth's paper, which is actually a really good + short commentary about when + what to optimize -->